thoughtspot/thoughtspot.github.io/_reference/tql-service-api-ref.md

 }

 ```
+The request body is a JSON representation of the "ExecuteSqlScriptRequest", shown above.
 ##### Output
 An array of JSON objects will be sent by the server.
 Same as what is sent for the non-file-upload case - one JSON per tql-command in the script.

+The output is a JSON representation of the "ExecuteSqlScriptRequest", shown above.

 ### Autocomplete static
 #### API